mad-lab/transit/src/pytransit/doc/source/tpp.rst

 the prefix of read1 reads, and barcodes are embedded in read2 reads.

-The suffixes of read1 and read2 contain nucleotides from the genomic region adjacent to the transpsoson insertion.
+The suffixes of read1 and read2 contain nucleotides from the genomic region adjacent to the transposon insertion.
 These subsequences must be mapped into the genome.
 TPP uses
 `BWA <http://bio-bwa.sourceforge.net/>`__ (Burroughs-Wheeler Aligner) to do this mapping.
 It is a widely-used tool, but you will have to install